Eximchain/terraform-aws-quorum-cluster/README.md

 ## Access the Quorum Node

-SSH any quorum node and wait for the geth and constellation processes to start.
+SSH any quorum node and wait for the exim and constellation processes to start.
 There is an intentional delay to allow bootnodes to start first.

 ### Check processes have started

 One way to check is to inspect the log folder.
-If geth and constellation have started, we expect to find logs for `constellation` and `quorum`, not just `init-quorum`.
+If exim and constellation have started, we expect to find logs for `constellation` and `quorum`, not just `init-quorum`.

 ```sh
 $ ls /opt/quorum/log
 ```

-Another way is to check the supervisor config folder. if geth and constellation have started, we expect to find files `quorum-supervisor.conf` and `constellation-supervisor.conf`.
+Another way is to check the supervisor config folder. if exim and constellation have started, we expect to find files `quorum-supervisor.conf` and `constellation-supervisor.conf`.

 ```sh
 $ ls /etc/supervisor/conf.d